 customer IDcolumn in the

-Now, we walk you through actually creating the path.
+Now, you can create the path.

 Click Data > Data Warehouse.

-Give your column a name - for example,
+Give your column a name, for example,

 Select the definition for the column.
 Check out the Calculated Column Guide for a handy cheat sheet.

 In the Select table and column dropdown, click the Create new path option.

 Using the dropdowns, select the primary and foreign keys for each table.

 Many side, you select

 orders.customerid - remember, customers can have many orders.